leeoniya/dump_r.php/README.md

 - `$return` determines whether to return the dump rather than output to screen
 - `$html` controls whether the output is text or html
 - `$depth` sets the recursion limit for the dump
-- `expand` sets the auto-expanded child node depth
+- `$expand` sets the auto-expanded child node depth

 There are also two modifier keys that can be used to control how the node expanding/collapsing works: